mikebaldi/Idle-Champions/ReadMe.txt

 3. Read all of and follow the instructions on the 'Read First' tab.

 Notes:
-1. Script requires Shandie to be used in your save slot 1 and 3 formations function properly.
+1. Script requires Shandie to be used in your save slot 1 formation to function properly.
+2. Script can be used outside of Grand Tour Campaign, but Shandie's location will have to be interpolated.
+Upper right most position in the formation corresponds to Slot 0.
+Numbering proceeds down the column from top to bottom, then through the formation from left to right.
+For example Grand Tour:
+    3
+  6    1
+8   4     0
+  7    2
+    5